The Hilbert scheme of hyperelliptic Jacobians and moduli of Picard sheaves: Proof of the main theorem

 Let $C$ be a smooth complex projective curve of genus $3$.
-This work originated from the study of $C$-local Donaldson--Thomas invariants of the Abelian $3$-fold $J=\Pic^0C$.
-As explained in \cite{Ricolfi2018}, these invariants are completely determined by the ``BPS number''
+One can study the ``$C$-local Donaldson--Thomas invariants'' of the abelian $3$-fold $J=\Pic^0C$.
+As explained in \cite{LocalDT,Ricolfi2018}, these invariants are completely determined by the ``BPS number'' of the curve,